DPI-WE/rails-organizing-js-code/content.md

 <!-- TODO: Talk about tradeoffs? slower development because of compile step, more complexity, etc. -->
 - **Use Case**: Ideal for complex applications that utilize Single Page Application (SPA) JavaScript frameworks (like [React](https://react.dev/) or [Vue](https://vuejs.org/)) or need to handle a variety of NPM packages.
 - **How It Works**: Bundling tools like Webpack compile and optimize your JavaScript files during the deployment process, ensuring efficient loading and potentially smaller file sizes.
-- **Identifying Bundling**: Projects using bundling will have the `jsbundling-rails` gem in the `Gemfile` and specific configuration or build scripts for the chosen JavaScript bundler.
+- **Identifying Bundling**: Projects using bundling will have the `jsbundling-rails` gem in the `Gemfile` and specific configuration or build scripts for the chosen JavaScript bundler (eg [Webpack](https://github.com/webpack/webpack)).

 ### Importmaps
 [Importmaps](https://github.com/rails/importmap-rails) leverage modern browser capabilities to load JavaScript modules directly from the browser at runtime, without the need for compilation or bundling.
 (Just like how we include [Bootstrap](https://getbootstrap.com/) or [Font Awesome](https://fontawesome.com/) in our `<head>`.)